nawww83/lfsr/README.md

 Prime number $p$ and register length $m$ are used.

-You can calculate 32, 64 and 128-bit **cryptographic** hashes with **salt**.
+You can get 32, 64 and 128-bit **cryptographic** hashes with **salt**.
 Also, you can add 256-bit hash etc using similar extention approach as you need.
 Additionally, src code contains some functions to find vectors of coefficients $K$ that provide periods $T_0 = {p}^{m} - 1$ and $T_1 = {p}^{m-1} - 1$.

 ## Build